 If you’re a vegetarian, I’m sorry, this entry is not for you.
 But if you like grilled meats, you are about to have one of the most fun and delicious experiences.

 The Carne Asada Hall in 20 de Noviembre market is a hall on the eastern side of the market that is filled with meat vendors selling raw cuts of meat on one end, and booths to sit and eat on the other.
 You order your choice of meat, they grill it on the spot, then you order your choice of veggies you’d also like grilled, your sides of fresh veggies and salsas, and tortillas.
 Then you sit and eat and eat while the smell of smoked carne wafts through the air.

-There is a specific system to ordering that is a bit tricky to figure out on your first visit.
-I detail out the whole thing step by step in my what to eat in Oaxaca markets blog post (head down to #7 on the list).
+I detail out the carne asada hall experience a bit more in my what to eat in Oaxaca markets blog post (head down to #7 on the list).

 7. Enmoladas at Cabuche - Miguel Hidalgo #1017

 Cabuche is my go-to/favorite restaurant in Oaxaca.
 It’s cute, cozy, has a great staff and every dish I’ve had is delicious.
 It’s also centrally located and open for breakfast, lunch and dinner.

 I think they have one of the tastiest pozoles in the city.
 But my favorite thing here is the giant plate of enmoladas - or rolled tortillas stuffed with chicken and drowned in a rich mole sauce (think similar to enchiladas, but with mole).
 It’s totally delicious and perfectly prepared.